cornett/coho/doc/INSTALL.rst

 ``PYTHON``
     Path to the Python executable.
     This can be ignored if you are only building the C library.
-    Otherwise, make sure it points to the version of CPython 3 that you wish to create bindings for.
+    Otherwise, make sure it points to an installation of (C)Python, version 3.3 or higher.
     You may need to change this setting if multiple Python installations are available on your system.